yeedrag/FetchApp/README.md

 ```
 python train.py data/data_daily.csv
 ```
-This will train a basic LSTM model with 30 hidden size and 100 epoch.
+This will train a basic MLP model with 30 hidden size and 100 epoch.

 There are three flags you can set in training, ```--model``` ```--hidden_size``` ```--epochs```:
 ```